An Analysis of Socialbots Activity and Influence in Modern Japanese Social Media: Related Research

 \subsection{Case Studies}

 In the English-speaking world, between 9\% and 15\% of accounts by population are socialbots\cite{varol2017online}, and the 2016 U.S. presidential election was credited with enabling national and foreign governments to deploy legions of socialbots to influence the direction of the online conversation\cite{badawy2018analyzing}.
 Bessi et al. collected more than 20 million tweets by about 2.8 million users and estimated that about 400,000 socialbots, or one-fifth of the total, were responsible for about 3.8 million tweets\cite{bessi2016social}, while Shao et al. found that humans do not distinguish between humans and socialbots in their retweets, as shown in Figure\ref{fig:heatmap_us}\cite{shao2018spread}.
+In this regard, in another study, Shao et al. found that in the center of the retweet network for misinformation, 25\% of the retweets were human retweets of socialbots\cite{shao2018anatomy}.
 A similar phenomenon was observed in the 2016 referendum on whether the United Kingdom should leave the European Union\cite{gorodnichenko2021social}.

+Other studies on socialbots include the Disinformation campaign called MacronLeaks in the 2017 French presidential election, where socialbots created shortly before the 2016 U.S. presidential election and used for only one week were used again\cite{ferrara2017disinformation}, the the 2016 UK referendum to leave the EU, that socialbots caused small to medium-scale disinformation to spread faster than humans\cite{bastos2019brexit}, and that the most active accounts for each side of leave and remain were socialbots and were used to retweet\cite{howard2016bots}.

+The study on socialbots in Japan was conducted by Mintalra et al. during the 48th general election of the House of Representatives in 2017, with data collection conducted from October 10 to October 23, 2017, where socialbots accounted for about 2\% (2,411 out of 94,451 accounts ), and socialbots tweets were about 4\% of all relevant tweets (28,531 out of 665,400 tweets, including an additional 13,404 tweets from deleted accounts), which is different from the United States, the United Kingdom, and France, where socialbots tweets range from 12.5\% to 25\%\cite{mintal2019trendy}.
+On the other hand, Mintalra et al. state that the role of socialbots during political events has been studied in various studies published in Western democracies, but has rarely been studied outside Western countries such as Japan.
+Incidentally, Botometer was not used for socialbots determination in this study.